August 29, 2025 (9mo ago) — last updated May 24, 2026 (2d ago)

 • Gives clear language to patterns you may already recognize

-The calculation is simple: add the digits of your birth date (month, day, year) until you reach a single-digit or final number.
-That result matches a life-path profile.
+The math is simple: add the digits of your birth date (month, day, year) until you reach a single digit or a master number.
+That result matches a life-path profile you can use as a compass, not a cage.

 Steps: